Frome: Economy

 Markets are held on Wednesdays and Saturdays in the town centre: some in the Market Yard car park, and others in the former agricultural warehouse, the Cheese and Grain.
 From March to December, on the first Sunday of each month, a street market known as 'The Independent' is held.
 Attended by an average of 10,000 people, the main street is closed to traffic; it is filled with stalls that extend up Stony Street and St Catherine's Hill and to the main car park.
 Antiques, artisan wares, food and drink, designer & vintage clothing, plants fill the 150+ stalls.
 The Saturday cattle market was moved from the centre of the town to nearby Standerwick in the 1980s.
 In 2003, Frome was granted Fairtrade Town status.

 A Vision for Frome 2008–2028 has been developed following a consultation with local people in the spring of 2008 which received over 3,000 responses.
 Mendip District Council and Mendip Strategic Partnership have consulted on a Community Strategy and Local Development Framework for the period to 2026 which includes building 2,500–2,600 new homes, providing more employment and office space, developing a new secondary school and two new primary schools, remodelling the town centre and encouraging a wider range of retailers and leisure providers into the town.

-There have been a number of significant housing developments within Frome, many on former industrial sites, and these are continuing with plans for the redevelopment of a site at Saxonvale and Garsdale to include several hundred dwellings, shops and a 'cultural quarter' containing workshops for artists.
-In August 2018 Mendip District Council purchased two areas of Saxonvale, neglected for over twenty years.
-Combining this with land belonging to Frome Town Council, a new regeneration plan has been drawn up, now under public consultation.
+Significant housing developments have been made within Frome, many on former industrial sites, including a site at Saxonvale and Garsdale to include several hundred dwellings, shops and a 'cultural quarter' containing workshops for artists.